edgarfgp/Fabulous.AST/CONTRIBUTING.md

 ### New Features

-- If you'd like to add a feature to the library that doesn't already exist, feel free to describe the feature in a new [GitHub issue].
+- If you'd like to add a feature to the library that does not already exist, feel free to describe the feature in a new [GitHub issue].
 - If you'd like to implement the new feature, please wait for feedback from the project maintainers before spending too much time writing the code.
-In some cases, enhancements may not align well with the project future development direction.
+In some cases, enhancements may not align well with the project's future development direction.
-- Implement the code for the new feature and please read the [How To](#how-to-contribute).
+- Implement the code for the new feature and please read the [How-To](#how-to-contribute).

 ### Documentation & Miscellaneous

 - If you have suggestions for improvements to the documentation, tutorial or examples (or something else), we would love to hear about it.
-- As always first file a [Github issue].
+- As always first file a [GitHub issue].
-- Implement the changes to the documentation, please read the [How To](#how-to-contribute).
+- Implement the changes to the documentation, please read the [How-To](#how-to-contribute).

 ## How To Contribute